Twingate/terraform-provider-twingate/docs/guides/aws-deployment-guide.md

 }

-# define or use an existing security group, the Connector requires egress traffic enabled but does not require ingress
+# If you use an existing Security group, the Connector requires egress traffic enabled but does not require ingress
 module "demo_sg" {
   source  = "terraform-aws-modules/security-group/aws"
   version = "3.17.0"